molstar/molstar/docs/v6-architecture.md

 Node executes compiled JavaScript.
 Keep all published bins on `lib/*.js`; workspace tooling runs as JavaScript or is compiled before execution. `molstar-src` selects source for bundlers and does not promise native Node execution.
 Publishing source does not require erasable syntax.

+Validated JSR packages expose TypeScript source for Deno or compatible tooling.
+Deno consumers of native npm packages use the compiled exports above.
+Publishing to either registry does not make browser, Node, or optional native APIs available in every runtime; see the [distribution matrix](v6-fasttypes.md#6-typescript-distribution-through-npm).

 ### 5.2 Compiler settings

 Merge these into the existing strictness settings: